 Air New Zealand expected almost all of its regional services to be operating yesterday after the temporary grounding of its fleet of 11 ATR 72-500 turboprops caused major flight disruptions in the past few days.
 The aircraft were grounded for unscheduled inspections after hairline cracks were found around the cockpit windows on one ATR 72-500 during routine maintenance.
 The crack was discovered in the Frame 5 segment of the turboprop.
 Eight of 11 of the airlineâ€™s turboprops were found to ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Air New Zealandâ€™s ATR Fleet Returns To Service After Temporary Grounding".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Air New Zealandâ€™s ATR Fleet Returns To Service After Temporary Grounding".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.